 The 10-second takeaway

-Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Domino's Pizza's revenues will compress -0.3% and EPS will grow 17.1%.
+Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Domino's Pizza's revenues will increase 6.0% and EPS will increase 15.4%.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 Last quarter, non-GAAP EPS came in at $0.43.
 GAAP EPS of $0.44 for Q3 were 22% higher than the prior-year quarter's $0.36 per share.